Policies & Procedures

 Athletic Training & Rehabilitation Policies and Procedures

-The Intercollegiate Athletics training staff at UC Davis is comprised of certified athletic trainers (ATC's), student athletic trainers, a physical therapist, and team physicians.
+The Intercollegiate Sports Medicine staff at UC Davis is comprised of eight Certified Athletic Trainers (ATC's), student athletic trainers/interns, a physical therapist, and team physicians.
 Please know that your health is of the utmost importance to us.
 Our goal is to keep you playing, but safely.

-There are two athletic training rooms on campus, the Dick Lewis Athletic Training Room in Hickey Gym, and the Pavilion Athletic Training Room in the ARC/Pavilion.
+There are three athletic training rooms on campus, the Dick Lewis Athletic Training Room in Hickey Gym, the Pavilion Athletic Training Room in the ARC/Pavilion and the Stadium Athletic Training Room in Aggie Stadium.
 These are co-ed facilities so please arrive dressed appropriately.
 The Pavilion Athletic Training Room is where ALL rehabilitation takes place Monday through Friday.

 Intercollegiate Athletics has several team physicians with a variety of sports medicine specialties available for the care of its student-athletes.
-There is a team physician clinic offered in the evenings Monday - Friday in one of the athletic training rooms.
+There is a team physician clinic offered in the evenings Monday - Friday in the Pavilion Athletic Training Room.
 We encourage you to request to see a team physician at any time you feel it is necessary.
 This request must be made to an ATC who will facilitate the most efficient time and location to fulfill your needs.

-GENERAL ATHLETIC TRAINGING POLICIES (HICKEY GYM / PAVILION)
+GENERAL ATHLETIC TRAINING POLICIES (HICKEY GYM / PAVILION)

 - Report ALL injuries, skin irregularities and illnesses to a staff certified athletic trainer IMMEDIATELY.